varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 To avoid this confusion, the simplest approach is to make changes in the git repository available at `~/checkout/gnome`.
 Otherwise, do remember that you have two places on your computer where you have a copy of the same git repository.
 One with changes you made locally and one without!

-To tell JHbuild to build in any git repository:
+_To tell JHbuild to build in any git repository_:

 1. `jhbuild shell`
 1. `jhbuild make`